Paras1209/Paras1209/README.md

 - 💞️ I’m looking to collaborate on Bigger projects in future preferrence will be given to Web Development.
 - 📫 Always open to contact MAIL on kanojiaparas582@gmail.com .
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Coding is more intersting than anyone's ex ... flip the table ou will find out nothing is more complicated than it not your Girlfriend🤰.
+- ⚡ Fun fact: Coding is more intersting than anyone's ex ... flip the table you will find out nothing is more complicated than it even not your Girlfriend🤰.

 <!---
 Paras1209/Paras1209 is a ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.